-If you have any questions concerning the curriculum research and development conducted under the ULS-CRDG partnership, please call Mr. A. Keoni Jeremiah, ULS Principal at 956-7833.
+If you have any questions concerning the curriculum research and development conducted under the partnership, please contact Mr. A. Keoni Jeremiah, ULS Principal at 956-7833.
 ULS and COE research activities are performed under the oversight of the UH Human Studies Program.
-If you have questions or comments about your rights as a participant in research, you may contact the UH Human Studies Program at 956-5007 or e-mail uhirb@hawaii.edu.
+If you have questions or comments about your rights as a participant in research, you may contact the UH Human Studies Program at (808) 956-5007 or e-mail uhirb@hawaii.edu.

 A copy of this Agreement to Participate is posted on our school website and accessible at any time to download a copy for your own records (www.universitylaboratoryschool.org).
-You may also request a hardcopy of this form from the ULS School Office
+You may also request a hardcopy of this form from the ULS School Office.

-2022-2023 UNIVERSITY LABORATORY SCHOOL RELEASE FORM: Student work, Photographs, Audio/Visual Media, and Interviews
+2023-2024 UNIVERSITY LABORATORY SCHOOL RELEASE FORM: Student work, Photographs, Audio/Visual Media, and Interviews